Common Name(s): Grand fir

 Common Uses: Construction lumber, paper (pulpwood), plywood, and other utility wood purposes.

-Many species of fir have excellent stiffness-to-weight ratios, which rival other softwood species such as Sitka Spruce (known for its combination of low density and relatively high modulus of elasticity).
+Many species of fir have excellent stiffness-to-weight ratios, which rivals other softwood species such as Sitka spruce (known for its combination of low density and relatively high modulus of elasticity).